Your trusted partner in cosmetic care abroad

 Is Breast Implant Revision Safe in Thailand?

-Start by choosing a JCI-accredited hospital — that covers infection control, facility standards, and emergency protocols.
+Start by choosing a JCI-accredited hospital, which covers infection control, facility standards, and emergency protocols.
 Verify your surgeon's board certification and ask specifically about their revision caseload.
 Provide your original operative notes and implant details so the surgeon knows exactly what they are working with before they open you up.
 Pre-operative imaging (ultrasound or MRI) should be reviewed before surgery is scheduled.

 When Is Further Revision Needed?